M-Python13/Sequences.py/README.md

 # Sequences.py v.1.3.0
-This is a repository conatining a range of functions for sequences made with Python.
+This is a repository conatining a range of functions for mathematical sequences made with Python.
 Feel free to use it for your own use.
 I will be updating it regularly, hopefully with all the code in one at some stage in the future.

 **THIS IS ALL MY WORK AND HAS NOT BEEN PILFERED FROM ANYWHERE**